tv2/mediatech-logger/README.md

 ### LOG_LEVEL

-Setting the environment variable LOG_LEVEL overrides the log level from the NODE_ENV setup, this can come in handy when you need to enable e.g. debugging logs in a production enviorment.
+Setting the environment variable LOG_LEVEL overrides the log level from the NODE_ENV setup, this can come in handy when you need to enable e.g. debugging logs in a production environment.

 ```typescript
 function getLevel(): Level | undefined {